Useful Links & Student Help

 2. School closure: If a year group is sent home

-If a year group or whole closes, remote learning for those students will take place via google classrooms and zoom.
-Communications will occur through Go4schools, email and Google classroom.
+If a year group or whole closes, remote learning for those students will take place via Google classrooms and Google Meet.
+Communications will occur through Go4schools, email and Google classroom. the objective is to provide hig

 - Go4Schools will have a definitive list of tasks for the week on it.
 This is where students can tick off the subjects they have complete (and you can see what they have said they have done).